Splynter-Security/Threat-Modeling-GitBook/foundations/methodology.md

 In general, threat modeling can be modeled as constant a cycle of phase.
 This can be seen in Shostack and
-The ideas behind this methodology is cross-layer, being both applicable at the architecutral as well as the system layer
+The ideas behind this methodology is cross-layer, being both applicable at the architectural as well as the system layer

 ```
 Modeling -> Identification -> Controls